Grigory Zinoviev: Zinoviev in the Civil War (1918–1920)

 Zinoviev soon returned to the fold and was once again elected to the Central Committee at the VII Party Congress on 8 March 1918.
 He was put in charge of the Petrograd (Saint Petersburg before 1914, Leningrad 1924–91) city and regional government.

 Sometime in 1918, while Ukraine was under German occupation, the rabbis of Odessa ceremonially anathematized (pronounced herem against) Trotsky, Zinoviev, and other Bolshevik leaders of Jewish descent in the synagogue.
+(Note: Zinoviev sarcastically referred to this in his eulogy of Moisei Uritsky (the chief of the Petrograd Cheka, assassinated on 30 August 1918): "When we read that in Odessa, under Skoropadsky, the rabbis assembled in special council, and there these representatives of the rich Jews, officially, before the entire world, excommunicated from the Jewish community such Jews as Trotsky and me, your obedient servant, and others – no single hair of any of us has turned gray because of grief"; Zinoviev, Sochineniia [Works], vol. 16, p.
+224; quoted in Bezbozhnik [The Godless], no. 20 (12 September 1938).)

 Shortly after the assassination of Petrograd Cheka leader Moisei Uritsky in August 1918 and the commencement of the five-year Red Terror period of political repression and mass killings, Zinoviev said:

-To overcome our enemies we must have our own socialist militarism.
-We must carry along with us 90 million out of the 100 million of Soviet Russia's population.
-As for the rest, we have nothing to say to them.
-They must be annihilated.
+To dispose of our enemies, we will have to create our own socialist terror.
+For this we will have to train 90 million of the 100 million Russians and have them all on our side.
+We having nothing to say to the other 10 million; we'll have to get rid of them.

 He became a non-voting member of the ruling Politburo when it was created after the VIII Congress on 25 March 1919.
 He also became the Chairman of the Executive Committee of the Comintern when it was created in March 1919.
 It was in this capacity he presided over the Congress of the Peoples of the East in Baku in September 1920 and gave his famous four-hour speech in German at the Halle congress of the Independent Social Democratic Party of Germany in October 1920.

 Zinoviev was responsible for Petrograd's defence during two periods of intense clashes with White forces in 1919.
 Trotsky, who was in overall charge of the Red Army during the Russian Civil War, thought little of Zinoviev's leadership, which aggravated their strained relationship.

+Comintern leader

+Grigory Zinoviev is best remembered as the first president [predsedatel] of the Communist International (Comintern), holding that position since the organization's formation in 1919 until being removed some time shortly after the enlarged plenum of the Executive Committee of the Communist International (ECCI) held in February–March 1926.